12 Best Waterfalls in Maui That Are Absolutely Stunning

 The series of picturesque waterfalls and Maui swimming holes aren’t far from the Oheo Gulch parking lot.

-There are several waterfalls in fact at the Seven Sacred Pools, which tumble from one pool to the next, eventually leading to the ocean.
+There are several waterfalls, in fact, at the Seven Sacred Pools, which tumble from one pool to the next, eventually leading to the ocean.

-At the parking lot you need to pay a National Park fee, thereafter you and the family would need to walk for about half a mile to reach the waterfalls.
+At the parking lot, you need to pay a National Park fee; thereafter, you and the family would need to walk for about half a mile to reach the waterfalls.

 It takes about 15 minutes to get to the waterfalls.